Master’s Programs

 Portfolio

-Graduate applicants to studio programs are required to submit 10–20 examples of visual work, with certain programs suggesting more specific ideas or portfolio requirements.
+Applicants to graduate studio programs must submit 10–20 examples of visual work, with certain programs providing more specific ideas or portfolio requirements.

-Use SlideRoom to submit your graduate portfolio here.
+Use SlideRoom to submit your graduate portfolio .

 Please do not submit multi-page PDF files.
-Each sample should be accompanied by text identifying the medium and year, and a four-sentence description explaining the concepts that inform your work (50 words maximum).
-If collaborative projects are presented, you must clearly identify your individual contribution.
+Each sample should be accompanied by text identifying the medium and year, as well as a four-sentence description explaining the concepts that inform your work (50 words maximum).
+If you include collaborative projects, you must clearly identify your individual contribution.

-In addition to your portfolio materials uploaded to Slideroom, we invite you to include a self-made video no more than 20 seconds duration of you making something.
-We are not looking for video with professional production values; we are interested in seeing you making something – small, large, modest or complex, any making action can work, the choice is yours.
-This is an option you might enjoy adding to your submission for us to learn more about your interests.
-Finally, please title your video.
+In addition to the portfolio materials you upload to SlideRoom, include a self-made video (no more than 20 seconds duration) of you making something.
+The committee is not looking for video with professional production values.
+Rather, we are interested in seeing you making something: small, large, modest or complex, any making action can work—the choice is yours.
+This option shows the committee more about your interests.
+Please title your video.

 Prepare a short video of yourself telling us: